matnij-4/D0020E-Open-MCT/README.md

 # D0020E-Open-MCT
-As studen project at Lulea Tekniska Universitet for D0020E.
+This is a student project at Lulea Tekniska Universitet for the course D0020E.
 It uses Open MCT from Nasa to build an MCT(Mission Control Software) to connect to a DBU (Digital Baseband Unit).

 ## Installation
-To building and running D0020E-Open-MCT in you local enviorment you will need Node.js installed.
-The whole prodject was built in Linux.
+To build and run D0020E-Open-MCT in your local environment you will need Node.js installed.
+The whole project was built in Linux.

 1. **git clone https://github.com/matnij-4/D0020E-Open-MCT**
 2. **cd D0020E-Open-MCT**